Evenwyne/programming-univbasics-3-defining-methods/README.md

 puts message
 ```

-Here we made use of a variable to store the message, and didn't change anything
+Here we made use of a variable to store the message and didn't change anything
 else.
 You should be able to see here that by doing this our code is easier to
 change.
 From "Hello World!" we could easily go to "Hola Mundo!" by making _one_
 change versus making _10_ changes.